 The "About the Company" section at the end of your press release contributes to your SEO profile in an often overlooked way.
 Search engines use this section to verify and reinforce your brand entity.
 Keep your boilerplate between 50 and 100 words, include your full company name, a concise description of what you do, and your website URL.
 Use the exact same boilerplate across every release to build a consistent entity profile over time.

-Where SEO and AI Visibility Converge
+Where SEO and AI-Readability Work Overlap

 Measuring the SEO Impact of Your Press Releases